Discover Black History- Tour of Southwestern Ontario

 This interactive tour allows you to explore the prominent African-Canadian history in various parts of Southwestern Ontario.

-THERE ARE MANY structures and monuments throughout Ontario connected to the province’s Black community, whose history extends back into the early 19th Century.
+There are many structures and monuments throughout Ontario connected to the province’s Black community, whose history extends back into the early 19th Century.
 Although London had a relatively small Black community until the 1980s, there are several historic sites and monuments from the pre-Civil War era, when Canada was a safe haven for thousands of escaped slaves.
-There are, as well, many resources in London for Black History studies, some of which are listed.
+There are also many resources in London for Black History studies, some of which are listed.

 Erected in 1851 on land donated by the Crown, the Sandwich First Baptist Church (a National Historic Site) represents the once numerous Black border-town churches which were built to serve the rapidly increasing numbers of Underground Railroad settlers.
 This church received, sheltered, and assisted many of these new arrivals.
 All members were required to aid in its construction by giving donations or making bricks.
 It replaced a log cabin on Hill Street in Olde Sandwich Towne whose use as a Black church dated back to the early 1820s.